 My AC turns off (the RPMs also drop) usually at a stop light.
 Usually I can press Off and then Auto and it comes back.
 When it is on, the air is nice and cold.
 I just replace the cabin air filters since I had not done that for a while.
 This was happening before I did that though.
 Thanks

 AC Turns off.
 Will come back on if manually restart. on 2002 Nissan Maxima

 Hello, Were you able to find out what was causing the problem with the A/C system?
+Thanks!

 Thanks for the follow up!
 The radiator fan will indeed cause the pressure in the A/C system to increase to the point to where the system will shut off.

 COMMENT by zandrew , October 27, 2009

 Will this also cause a drop in AC coolant requiring the recharge?

 ANSWER by Bret Bodas , October 28, 2009